vincenzoml/topochecker/README.md

 RUNNING

+Running "make interactive-maze" will invoke a session that loads the maze examle.

 The tool is named "ccsmc" and can be invoked with 1 to 3 arguments.
 The first argument is mandatory and is the name of a